 Google Calendar and Outlook.com Calendar

-You can also use the calendar integration with our Harvest for iPhone app.
+You can also use the calendar integration with our mobile app for iPhone or Android.

 Integrating your Google Calendar or Outlook.com Calendar

 There are two ways to integrate your calendar with Harvest:

 - After clicking the Track time button in the Day view of your timesheet, click the Pull in a calendar event link.
 This will open a “drawer” on the left showing the two options (Google or Outlook).
 Click one of them and complete the authorization process.